cosminbucur/upskill-project2/README.md

 ## Location search

-The user should be able to find a information about a specific location by searching for it, e.g. by name.
+The user should be able to find information about a specific location by searching for it, e.g. by name.

 ## Statistic data

-The user should be able to request statistical data on selected weather values ​​from a specific time period, e.g. month, year.
+The user should be able to request statistical data on selected weather values from a specific time period, e.g. month, year.
 Data for this purpose should be fetched directly from the database.

 ## Unit tests